ElectricNightOwl/ArmSwinger/README.md

 Setting to 1 will rewind the player exactly one saved position from where they went Out of Bounds.
 Depending on how close to the wall this position was saved, this could result in multiple fade in/outs.
 Numbers higher than 1 will increase the distance the player is moved from where they went Out of Bounds.

 ### Fade Settings
-#### Fade On Rewind
-Only if a prevention method is enabled.
-If true, the screen will fade to black and back to clear when the player goes out of bounds.
-If false, the player is instantly teleported without interruption.

 #### Fade Out Time
 Only if a prevention method is enabled.
 Time in seconds to fade the player view OUT if player goes out of bounds (climbing, falling, or headset through terrain).